Contact information

 Senior Researcher in Health Economics

-What is the economic impact of diseases and which treatments provide the most value for money?
+- What is the economic impact of diseases, and which treatments deliver the greatest value for money?

-To what extent do the interests of the public and private sectors align with patients and societal needs?
+- To what extent do public and private sector interests align—or conflict—with patient and societal needs?

-To answer these questions, I develop decision analytic models to estimate the costs and clinical effectiveness of both existing and new interventions across a wide range of treatments and diseases, with a keen interest in musculoskeletal conditions.
+I conduct economic evaluations and develop decision-analytic models that estimate the costs and clinical effectiveness of both existing and emerging interventions across a broad range of diseases, with a focus on musculoskeletal conditions.

-My work involves using real-world data that is routinely collected from observational datasets like CPRD, HES, or patient registries.
-Additionally, I work with health data mapped to the OMOP Common Data Model developed by OHDSI, enabling distributed network analyses across multiple national and international datasets.
-Alongside my research, I teach at the taught MSc in Musculoskeletal Sciences in the Department, and I am an Associate Fellow of the Higher Education Academy.
+My work involves using real-world data that is routinely collected from observational datasets like CPRD, HES, or patient registries in the UK and internationally.
+Additionally, I work with health data mapped to the OMOP Common Data Model enabling network analyses across multiple national and international datasets.
+Alongside my research, I teach the health economics module for the MSc in Musculoskeletal Sciences and I am an Associate Fellow of the Higher Education Academy.

 I began my career as a researcher in Italy, where I studied Political and Public Economics.
 During my time as an exchange student in Spain, I became interested in Health Economics.
 This led me to pursue an MRes and a PhD in Health Economics in the UK.
-I am a traveller driven by intellectual curiosity, and I am keen to learn from the views of colleagues and students from different fields and cultures and to apply their perspectives in both research and life.
+I am a traveller driven by intellectual curiosity, eager to learn from the perspectives of colleagues and students across diverse fields and cultures.

 Recent publications